-Sure, lots of schools have a Principal for a Day program.
-Students get their picture taken hanging out with the Principal, but of course, the student isn’t really a principal for the day.
-The kids chosen to be Principal for the Day can’t actually make important decisions or spend their school’s money, but Middletown Middle is different.
+Sure, lots of schools have a ‘Principal for a Day’ program, where students get their picture taken hanging out with the principal.
+But of course those students aren’t really a Principal for a Day.
+The kids chosen to do it at those schools can’t actually make important decisions or spend their school’s money.
+But Middletown Middle is different.

-The day kicks off with a run-a-thon where kids from kindergarten through eighth grade do as many laps around the school as they can for charity.
-It goes all day, and the temperature is usually warm, so after they chase each other, they enjoy popsicles while a DJ plays the hits.
-A thousand water balloons sit in coolers awaiting the final bell when a melee between teaches and students breaks out, and no one goes home dry.
+The day kicks off with a run-a-thon, during which kids from kindergarten through eighth grade do as many laps around the school as they can for charity.
+The event goes on all day, and the temperature is usually warm, so after they chase each other, they enjoy popsicles while a DJ plays the hits.
+A thousand water balloons sit in coolers awaiting the final bell, when a melee between teaches and students breaks out, and no one goes home dry.
 Without exception, MMSD is the most fun day of the entire year.

-Second-grader Rose Batty was selected as Principal for the Day for the year 1997.
-Her qualifications (according to her) were the ability to play two instruments; one was the piano at her home, and the other instrument was the piano in the music room.
+Second-grader Rose Batty was selected as ‘Principal for the Day’ for the year 1997.
+Her qualification (according to her) was her ability to play two instruments: one was the piano at her home and the other was the piano in the music room.
 Rose was also a self-described expert at cursive writing; in her words, she could write curse words in fancy writing better than anyone.
-Not once was she asked to go to the peace corner by her teacher for misbehaving.
-Did that mean she wouldn’t lead a student uprising, the teachers hoped so.
+Also, not once did her teacher have to ask her to go to the peace corner for misbehaving.
+Did that mean she wouldn’t lead a student uprising?
+The teachers hoped so.

 As soon as the meeting ended, Ms. Thompson went to her computer to track down a face painter.
-She quickly found an article from a nearby newspaper from the previous summer – World-renowned Facepainter to the Stars Leah LeFace Retires.
-In the accompanying photo, she looks to be a thin woman dressed in layers of black despite it clearly being taken on a hot day.
+She quickly found a local newspaper article from the previous summer: “Leah LeFace, World-renowned Face Painter to the Stars, Retires.”
+The accompanying photo showed a thin woman dressed in layers of black despite the evident heat.
 In the photo, she is painting a zebra on a girl’s face.
-LeFace wears a wide-brimmed black hat covering her eyes from the photographer.
+LeFace wears a wide-brimmed black hat that covers her eyes from the photographer.

 “I no longer paint faces.
 Furthermore, I don’t even own a car,” the woman said over the phone in a heavy French accent.
 “I enjoy sitting under my apple tree and reading.”

 LeFace was silent for a moment.
-Finally, she responded, “Even a champion face painter could use money, I’ll do it under three conditions.”
+Finally, she responded, “Even a champion face painter can use money.
+I’ll do it under three conditions.”

 “You may.
-Number one.
-You must send a limo to pick me up.”
+Number one: you must send a limo to pick me up.”

 “How ’bout a bus?
-You’ll like bus J.”
+You’ll like Bus J.”

 “Of course.
-We most certainly will feed you.”
+We will most certainly feed you.”

 “But cheese.
 Cheese fuels me.
 Understand?”

 “Good.
-Number three.
-I do not paint the same face twice on the same day.
+Number three: I do not paint the same face twice on the same day.
 I do not want to paint multiple tigers or Wonder Women.
 Got it?”

 “Sure thing.
 I will make it very clear to the students.”

 “Got it.
-No repeats,” Ms. Thompson agrees.
+No repeats,” Ms. Thompson agreed.

-An hour later, the assistant principal waits for this so-called world-renowned face painter.
-The party and run-a-thon had kicked off, Students who finished their charity jog were now leaping in the bounce house or having celebratory popsicles.
+An hour later, the assistant principal waited for this so-called, world-renowned face painter.
+The party and run-a-thon had kicked off, and students who had finished their charity jog were now leaping in the bouncy house or enjoying celebratory popsicles.
 Other kids were still sprinting around the school.

-“Not yet,” Ms. Thompson answers impatiently.
+“Not yet,” Ms. Sosa answered impatiently.

-“A lion,” Rose answers.
+“A lion,” Rose answered.

-“She’s in the bounce house,” said her friend Madds.
+“She’s in the bounce house,” said her friend, Madds.

 The teachers shrieked in surprise.